Armonk to Africa

 Cultural Learning

-The program broadens a child's mind by exposing them to a different culture.
+The program broadens a child's mind by exposing them to communities beyond their own.
 From language and food to lifestyle and traditions, students gain a new understanding of their friends across the world.

 About Me